hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 decision, because it completely changes the design.

-For example, by prioritizing keyboard shortcuts, all modifier keys should be easy to press simultaneously, easily, in any combination, with one hand.
+For example, by prioritizing keyboard shortcuts, all modifier keys should be easy to press simultaneously, in any combination, with one hand.
 (I think multiple pressing of modifier keys is a bad idea in the existing ecosystem.
 Commands should be invoked when the keys are released, just like mice and touchscreens.
 But NTCS is not an ultimate keyboard).